Up to 60% off sofas & mattresses — limited‑time deals.

 Myth or mistake Why it backfires Better approach Quick check

-Choosing direction by “sitting on it” You order the mirror-image layout Decide facing while standing in front (shopping standard) Mark the chaise side on a floor plan
+Choosing direction by “sitting on it” You end up ordering the mirror-image layout.
+Choose the facing side from the viewpoint of standing in front of the sofa.
+Mark the chaise side on a floor plan before you buy.

-Measuring only the long wall The short return blocks doors or traffic Measure both runs and all swing paths Tape the footprint on the floor
+Measuring only the long wall The short return can block doors, drawers, or traffic.
+Measure both runs and the clearance around them.
+Tape the footprint on the floor.

-Treating it like one big sofa for delivery Corner modules can be the hardest to turn Measure each piece and the tightest turn Check stair landing and elevator sizes
+Treating it like one big sofa for delivery The corner or return section is often the hardest part to move in.
+Check each piece and the tightest turn on the delivery path.
+Measure stairs, landings, and elevator space too.

 What Makes a Sofa L-Shaped?

-An L-shaped sofa is a sectional made from two seating runs that meet at a corner, creating an “L” footprint.
-The long run usually anchors the room; the shorter return can be a chaise (one continuous lounge), a corner wedge, or modular seats.
-Compared with a U-shaped sectional, an L leaves one side open, which can make it easier to fit.
-Retail listings often label direction (“left-facing/right-facing”) from the viewpoint of standing in front of the sofa.
+An L-shaped sofa is a sectional with two seating runs that meet at a corner to form an L-shaped footprint.
+The short side may be a chaise, a dedicated corner section, or modular pieces joined together.
+Compared with a U-shaped sectional, it leaves one side open, which usually makes it easier to place in more rooms.
+In most retail listings, left-facing and right-facing are labeled from the viewpoint of standing in front of the sofa, not sitting on it.

 How to Pick Size and Orientation for Your Room